German rugby aims to punch ticket to first World Cup – DW – 01/29/2025

 "In Germany, I think we need success or a hero.
 How much tennis interest was there in the country before Boris Becker or in cycling before Jan Ullrich?
 I think we need a hero that grabs people's attention and we need success as a team and a World Cup spot would certainly do that."

 This new qualification format offers more teams the chance to be involved, as the 2027 World Cup will have 24 teams rather than 20 (the case since 1999).
 The European Championship offers four direct qualification spots for the final tournament in Australia, and one further spot, won through the worldwide repechage.
-Germany are in a group with Romania, Belgium and Portugal, the latter having qualified for the last World Cup and exciting fans with their adventurous displays.
-With points awarded for a loss within seven points as well as for scoring at least 3 more tries than your opponent, every result is decisive.
+Germany are in a group with Romania, Belgium and Portugal, the latter having qualified for the last World Cup and excited fans with its team's adventurous displays.
+With points awarded for a loss within seven points, as well as for scoring at least 3 more tries than your opponent, every result is decisive.

 Sevens rugby – a faster, more simplified version of the game – is very popular, and Germany's team has made some splashes recently, but Kuhlmann believes that German rugby can capture the imagination of the public, if given the chance.